Updated April 2024

 Most people exposed to measles become symptomatic after 10-14 days.
 Incubation period ranges from seven to 21 days.
 Cases are infectious from one day before the start of the prodromal period, which is usually about four days before rash onset, to four days after onset of rash.
 Exclusion for measles exposure begins five days after first exposure due to the possibility of transmission before symptoms begin.

-Ensure your office has testing specimen containers/ supplies available for testing.
-Ensure the expiry dates on the specimen containers (e.g. swabs).
-Kits can be ordered from PHOL.
+Ensure your office has specimen containers and supplies available for testing.
+Confirm the expiry dates on the specimen containers (e.g., swabs).
+Kits can be ordered from PHOL .

 Diagnostic laboratory testing is indicated for individuals who have a clinical syndrome and history compatible with measles (e.g., travel or exposure to a case) and should include both measles virus detection by PCR (NP/ throat swab and urine) and diagnostic serology.

 On each laboratory requisition for virus detection (PCR) or diagnostic serology clearly mark “suspect case of measles.”
-All requisitions should contain the following information: patient’s symptoms, date of onset of symptoms, exposure history, travel history (if any) and vaccination history.
+All requisitions should contain the following information: patient’s symptoms and date of onset, exposure history, travel history (if any) and vaccination history.
 The diagnostic tick box should also be marked.
 Specimens must be stored and shipped cold.

-Ensure case has been reported as per above.
+Ensure the case has been reported to TPH as per above.

 Measles virus detection by PCR

-• NP or throat swab collected using Viral Transport Media (pink liquid medium) obtained as soon as possible and within seven days after rash onset and
+• NP or throat swab: collected using Viral Transport Media (pink liquid medium) within seven days after rash onset; AND

-• Urine: Minimum volume of 50 mL of urine collected within 14 days after the onset of rash.
+• Urine: minimum volume of 50 mL of urine collected within 14 days after rash onset.

-Note: A negative PCR should not be used to rule out measles and needs to be interpreted along with serology, symptoms, exposure history and vaccination status.
-In certain situations, such as when there is a high index of suspicion for measles (e.g., compatible illness in a returned traveller or contact of a laboratory-confirmed case) it may be warranted to test beyond the above time periods when specimens could not be collected earlier in the illness.
-This can be discussed with Toronto Public Health (TPH) on a case by case basis.
+Note: A negative PCR result should not be used to rule out measles and needs to be interpreted along with serology, symptoms, exposure history and vaccination status.
+In certain situations, such as when there is a high index of suspicion for measles (e.g., compatible illness in a returned traveller or contact with a laboratory-confirmed case) it may be warranted to test beyond the above time periods when specimens could not be collected earlier in the illness.
+This can be discussed with Toronto Public Health (TPH) on a case-by-case basis.

 Diagnostic serology